dyninst/dyninst/docker/README.md

 ## Usage

 The Dockerfiles provided are intended for building the base and development containers from scratch.
-We don't recommend using these directly as images are provided as [packages](https://github.com/orgs/dyninst/packages).

 ### Build